QCD Axion Dark Matter in the Dark Dimension: Axions in the dark dimension

 Above is the depiction of massless four-dimensional axions originating from higher-dimensional $p$-form gauge fields.
-Additionally, there are effects that contribute to a small mass for these four-dimensional axions, such as couplings to objects carrying a $A_p$ gauge charge, and Chern-Simons interactions involving $A_p$ with itself or other gauge fields.
-The existence of such axions represents a topological characteristic of the theory.
-Specifically, there is no requirement for supplementary frameworks such as supersymmetry to elucidate why an axion in an extra dimension is light; it is inherently exponentially suppressed in mass, as long as it does not acquire a tree-level mass contribution from the topological terms.
-Consequently, they alleviate the axion quality problem significantly \cite{Reece:2024wrn}.
+Additionally, there are various effects that contribute to a small mass for these four-dimensional axions, such as their couplings to objects carrying an $A_p$ gauge charge, as well as Chern-Simons (CS) interactions involving $A_p$ with itself or other gauge fields.
+The existence of such axions represents a topological characteristic inherent to the theory.
+Specifically, there is no requirement for supplementary frameworks such as supersymmetry to elucidate why an axion in an extra dimension is light; it is inherently exponentially suppressed in mass, as long as it does not acquire a tree-level mass contribution from topological terms.
+Consequently, these axions alleviate the axion quality problem significantly \cite{Reece:2024wrn}.